lksark/-Multithreaded-Chat-Server-communicates-with-multiple-clients/README.md

 In the below example code, port number ‘50001’ chat-client will chat with port number ‘50002’ chat-client; port number ‘50003’ chat-client will chat with port number ‘50004’ chat-client.

+Contrast to the below example, client can tell server to establish connection with client assigned port.
+That's means client at initial connection inform server which client IP & port should server connect to, then close the connection.
+Then client listen to the pre-determine port, waiting for server to establish connection.

 c# multithreaded TCP chat-server Console App:  TCP_Chat_Server_Console.cs.txt

 c# TCP chat-client Windows Forms App: TCP_Chat_Client.zip